w3c/wai-tutorials/source/site-navigation/menus-flyout.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-In the following code example, a button is added to every top-level menu item link with a submenu.
+The code adds a button to every top-level menu item link with a submenu.
 When the button is activated, it shows or hides the submenu.
 The invisible label of the button is set to “show submenu” or “hide submenu”, reflecting the state of the submenu.

+{::nomarkdown}
+<%= notes_start() %>
+{:/}

+**Note:** If possible, include the name of the parent menu item in the button label: “show SpaceBears submenu”, for example.

+{::nomarkdown}
+<%= notes_end() %>
+{:/}

 {::nomarkdown}
 <%= code_start('','JavaScript') %>